Yang Yiwonyoung: Biography

-Before entering politics, Yang has dedicated her career in civil societies - specifically environment movements.
+Before entering politics, Yang dedicated her career in civil societies, specifically environment movements.
 She has worked at Korea Federation for Environmental Movements for over a decade.
 She also led civil movements calling for nuclear free societies and transition to green(er) energy.

 In the 2020 general election, she was recruited by and joined Platform Party after the party launched their version of the Green New Deal.
 After the election, Platform Party and its sister party, Democratic Party, merged as planned which resulted in her becoming a member of the party she previously criticised for "its lack of green initiatives and pro-nuclear energy stances."